Electrons herald non-classical light: Methods

 \subsection{Event-based electron detector}

-The electrons are separated in energy via a spectrometer (CEOS GmbH, CEFID) and detected on a hybrid pixel detector based on a Timepix ASID (Amsterdam Scientific Instruments, EM CheeTah T3).
-Every electron is categorized by its position on the chip (514x514 pixel, 0.03eV energy bin per pixel) and time-of-arrival (1.56~ns resolution).
-The stream of data consists of the electron data and the information from both time-to-digital converters at which the photon detector signals arrive.
-The photon detector signals are time-stamped with a 260~ps bin width and synchronized to the electron time stamps via the same global ASID clock.
-This allows for temporal correlation of the electron and photon arrival.
+The electrons are separated in energy via a spectrometer (CEOS GmbH, CEFID) and detected on a hybrid pixel detector based on 4 Timepix chips with 256x256 readout pixels each (Amsterdam Scientific Instruments, EM CheeTah T3).
+The event-based data stream consists of electron hits (0.03-eV energy bin per pixel on the dispersion axis, 1.56-ns timing bin) and synchronized signals from two time-to-digital converters (260-ps timing bin) at which the photon detector signals arrive.
+Both the electron and photon time measurements are synchronized to the same global readout clock.
+This allows for the temporal correlation of the electron and photon arrival.
 Further post-acquisition steps are conducted to improve temporal and energy resolution on the electron side: First, a calibration of the individual pixel response times is done with regard to a mean detector response to enhance time resolution~\cite{Feist2022}.
-Second, single-particle clustering of the multiple excited pixels with a maximum cluster size of 10 gives access to individual electrons.
+Second, single-particle clustering of the multiple activated pixels/hits (3.4 hits per cluster at 100-keV beam energy, maximum cluster size of 10) gives access to individual electron events.
 Their localization follows the arithmetic mean position and the earliest arrival time inside a single cluster.
 A comparison between external current measurements and event counting on the detector shows an average of 3.4 excited pixels per electron.
-Last, time-dependent jitters of the electron beam position are reduced on a 10s interval by correcting the position of the zero-loss peak maximum. \\ For the temporal correlation between electrons and photons, every detected electron is connected to the temporally closest photons on detector A and detector B, and the delay between the arrival times is calculated.
-The time offset due to propagation delays is measured via the peak position of the electron-photon A, electron-photon B, and photon A-photon B coincidence peaks.
-These offsets are subtracted for the depicted plots.
-The connection of electrons with two photons leads to a data set consisting of electron-photon-photon events with electron position on the detector, arrival times of all three particles, as well as time delays between them.
-For scanned data, the scan position is also included.
-The electron energy is determined from the position of the zero-loss peak center, which defines the position of 0~eV energy loss, and calibration images of the unscattered electron beam, which give access to the dispersion along the detector.\\
+Last, time-dependent jitters of the electron beam position are reduced on a 10-s interval by correcting the position of the zero-loss peak maximum. \\ For the temporal correlation between electrons and photons, every detected electron is tagged with the relative time delay $\tau_\textrm{A/B} = t_\textrm{A/B} - t_\textrm{el}$ to the temporally closest photons on detector A and detector B (absolute propagation timing offsets are subtracted).
+Hence, the resulting electron-photon-photon correlation data contains the electron kinetic energy $E$ (calibrated by the pixel position) and the (relative) arrival times of all three particles.
+For scanned data, the electron beam position is also included.\\ A thorough analysis and quantitative fit of event rates for this three-dimensional event histogram ($E, \tau_\textrm{A}, \tau_\textrm{B}$) can be found in the SI.
+For easier access, individual cuts along or integrals over a specific axis are also analyzed and fitted independently.
+Generally, this procedure may include heralded multi-indexing of photons within the relevant time interval of 100 ns.
+For the calculation of the discrete heralded intensity correlation $g_H^{(2)}[q, E_\textrm{el}]$, as well as Fig. \ref{fig:figure2_correlation}d, photons were assigned uniquely, only to the temporarily closest electron.